 A Participant's account under the Plan may be distributed in full upon cessation of employment for any reason, including termination, death, disability or retirement at the participant's choice.
 On a daily basis, a Participant, for any reason, may withdraw all or a portion of his or her after-tax contributions.
 All distributions from the Plan are in cash or, if elected by the Participant, in whole shares of Company Stock, to the extent that the Participant is invested in Company Stock.
 In the event of attainment of age 59-1/2, a Participant may withdraw his or her entire vested balance during employment.
-At December 31, 2010 and 2009, all withdrawals requested by Participants had been paid.
+At December 31, 2011 and 2010, all withdrawals requested by Participants had been paid.

 In the event of a hardship, a Participant may withdraw during employment such portion of his or her account to meet such hardship.
 In addition, once each Plan Year, Participants may request a loan from the Plan of up to 50% of the vested value of their account not to exceed \$50,000.
 In no event may a Participant have more than one loan outstanding for the purchase of a principal residence or more than two outstanding loans at any time.
 All loans must be repaid in equal installments of principal and interest through automatic payroll deductions over a period not to exceed five years, except for certain loans made to purchase a Participant's principal residence, which may be repaid over a period of up to ten years pursuant to the Code.
-Participants may not otherwise withdraw any portion of their account balance during employment.
 Upon termination, outstanding loan balances that are not repaid by the Participant are treated as a taxable distribution to the Participant.